pytact/office-world-be/cursor/guidelines/Feature8/F8_db_spec.md

 - **Business Rules (Application Level):**
   - `owner_id` is immutable (cannot be changed after creation)
   - Initial task status must be TODO
-  - Only task owner can change task status
+  - Owner or Editor can change task status
   - Tasks in terminal states (DONE, CANCELLED) are read-only
   - Deleted tasks (is_deleted = true) are excluded from queries